Here are some answers to frequently asked questions about my business.

 Can you create sites that are WCAG2.1 and ADA section 508 compliant (accessibility)?

 Keep in mind that accessibility can limit the design possibilities of your site, in terms of colors, contrast, font sizes, hover effects, sliders, animation, third-party embeds, and many other features and effects.
-Many common website features are actually not compliant with accessibility laws.
-For example, PDFs, most social embeds, videos without captions, and most image carousels are not accessible, etc.
+Many common website features are actually not compliant with WCAG guidelines.
+For example, most PDFs, many social embeds, video players, embedded ads, and image carousels are not accessible.

-For these reasons, most of my clients are happy if their sites are mostly accessible with the exception of caveats like these.
+Most of my clients are happy if their sites are partially compliant with WCAG2.1 AA standards.
 This can be accomplished by making sure your site meets these fifteen guidelines for accessibility.
 Here’s another web accessibility checklist.

 Can you create sites that are compliant with CCPA / GDPR privacy laws?

 Compliance with U.S. and European privacy laws is an organization-wide issue not confined to your website.
-I’d be happy to work with your legal counsel to add the appropriate content to your website for compliance as dictated by them.
+I’d be happy to add the appropriate privacy content provided by your legal counsel to your website.

 Which browsers do you support?